 All Georgia Tech units who collect or process special categories of sensitive personal data from the EU must obtain a signed (digital signature okay) affirmative consent before collecting or processing any special categories of sensitive personal data from the EU.
 Special categories of sensitive personal data are:

-- Genetic, biometric data for the purposes of uniquely identifying a natural person
+- The processing of genetic, biometric data for the purposes of uniquely identifying a natural person

 - Data concerning a person's sex life or sexual orientation

 A model template of the consent form is located here:

 - EU GDPR Model Consent Form (Word document)